 Why Air Seal the Home Envelope?

 Many people don't realize just how much the home envelope matters when it comes to improving indoor comfort levels and reducing energy bills.
 The home envelope is essentially what separates your home's conditioned and unconditioned spaces—your kitchen and your garage, for example.
 When properly sealed, indoor air stays right where it's supposed to, and outdoor air is unable to enter the home.

 Problems can stem from the fact that many homes are littered with tiny cracks and gaps, some of which may be next to impossible to see with the naked eye.
 Unsurprisingly, this allows unwanted air exchange to occur.
 This air exchange translates to 1) wasted energy going out the window and 2) a less comfortable home environment.

 Air sealing is the process of filling the tiny cracks and gaps found within a home.
 This service is instrumental in allowing you to save money on energy bills and keep your home comfortable, especially if you’ve experienced drafts during the winter or just can’t seem to keep your home cool during the summer months.
-When combined with insulation, it’s without a doubt the most effective route to take for a more comfortable, energy efficient home.
+When combined with spray foam insulation, it’s without a doubt the most effective route to take for a more comfortable, energy efficient home.